 Before diving into how “follow the workload” can be used to improve performance, let’s first give a quick overview of how CockroachDB distributes data.
 As an advanced distributed database, unless instructed otherwise (via Configuring Replication Zones), CockroachDB will automatically shard data and spread it evenly across all nodes in order to increase data survivability and availability as described here.

-To read an introduction on how CockroachDB breaks data up into pieces and automatically distributes these pieces please consult Scalable SQL Made Easy: How CockroachDB Automates Operations.
+To read an introduction on how CockroachDB breaks data up into pieces and automatically distributes these pieces please consult Distributed SQL (NewSQL) Made Easy: How CockroachDB Automates Operations.

 We designed CockroachDB to automatically trade an increase in latency for strong consistency and improved survivability.
 By breaking data up and spreading it across multiple nodes we increase survivability.
 However, as a result of this very design, we increase the distance between data nodes, thereby creating additional latency as the copies of data communicate with each other from afar.